 I came across a video of Jordan Petersen speaking about how it is not safe to speak up.
 I knew nothing about him before this, but his words resonated with me, especially as somebody who has been oppressed and told to shut up because I was female and in a misogynistic cult.
 Even more importantly, I have been abused for speaking up after I left the cult, because who was I?
 Just a woman.
 Interestingly, I was also abused for the way I wrote my blog, for not being easily manipulated by people who just wanted to use me for their own designs, and also abused because I was not falling into line by other ex-cult women who likewise, figured I should be there for their benefit.
-So considering re-writing the ‘Crypt’ blog, it was very important to me to hear this message from admittedly, a non-Christian conservative.
+It was very important to me to hear this message from admittedly, a non-Christian conservative.
 Petersen’s views are so akin to conservative Christian views, especially the biblical view of the nature of man that I pray this man will one day find the God who created him and so he will have even more courage and power with which to withstand the onslaught.
-I wish I could post videos on this blog, but I can’t.
-So I have included a transcript of the video, minus a few ums and ahs.

 Most of my readers will be familiar with Dr. Peterson’s story.
 A professor of psychology at the University of Toronto, Peterson became an overnight sensation when he released several videos on his YouTube account, explaining why he opposed Bill C-51, which purported to enshrine legal protections for transgender people into Canadian law.
 In reality, Peterson pointed out, these laws could be used to police speech — and even worse, could compel people to use the recently-invented “transgender pronouns” for those who refuse to identify as either male or female such as “ze” or “zir.”
 Such infringements on such an essential right were unconscionable, said Peterson, and he would not be using those pronouns regardless of what the state demanded of him.